 prime inference models to get the current list with pricing.Core Parameters

 Environment to evaluate.
-Two formats are supported:
+Supported forms:

 - Full slug (e.g.,